zalyoung/gitlab-handbook/content/handbook/marketing/sales-development/_index.md

 #### 1. When a person that we are tracking leaves their current place of employment

 - UserGems will track that person to their new role and will automatically create a lead with their new details in our system.
-- These leads will be flagged on the Action Needed BDR dashboards for you and your manager's review, as well as on the [B8 and B9 views for BDRs.](/handbook/marketing/sales-development/#bdr-lead-views)
+- These leads will be flagged on the **Action Needed BDR dashboards** for you and your manager's review, as well as on the [B2 views](/handbook/marketing/sales-development/#bdr-lead-views)
 - We expect that our [standard RoE](/handbook/marketing/sales-development/#rules-of-engagement-roe) will be followed normally in actioning these leads.
-- These leads will also be automatically enrolled to a Grove flow either if the job change occured [more](https://groove.clari.com/flows/1124150) or [less](https://groove.clari.com/flows/1122335) than 90 days ago.
+- These leads should also be considered as intent data for prospecting an outbound account.
+  - Take the time to research accounts for the propensity to purchase and intent signals.
+Could the tracked contact's hire into that account be a compelling event for you to use?
+  - This data can be found either on our [1:1 Dashboards](https://handbook.gitlab.com/handbook/marketing/sales-development/#dashboards-for-team-members) on report 6 that's dedicated to UserGems, or through this [lead-level SFDC template that you can clone and use.](https://gitlab.my.salesforce.com/00OPL00000BOYrq)
+  - Analyze the hiring and promotion patterns as business signals - a surge in technical hires (e.g., developers, engineers) may indicate growth initiatives, product development, or a focus on scaling infrastructure.
+Sales or customer success hires could suggest plans to expand revenue or enhance customer retention strategies.
+Use these hiring signals to identify potential challenges or priorities, such as team collaboration, scaling efficiently, or driving revenue growth.
+Based on these, target decision-makers who are likely overseeing these initiatives, like directors or VPs.
-- If you'd like to iterate on these flows please follow the content creation process outlined [here.](/handbook/marketing/sales-development/#new-groove-flow-creation)
+- If you'd like to iterate on any UserGems flows please follow the content creation process outlined [here.](/handbook/marketing/sales-development/#flow-creation)
 - We'll also notify you via Slack and email about these Job Changes.

 #### 2. When a company that we are tracking gets a new hire or promotion